HIV (Human Immunodeficiency Virus) InfectionSkip to the navigation

 - Eat a healthy, balanced diet to keep your immune system strong.
-The TLC diet can help prevent some of the problems, such as high cholesterol, that can be caused by treatment for HIV.13
+Heart-healthy eating can help prevent some of the problems, such as high cholesterol, that can be caused by treatment for HIV.

 - Learn how to deal with the weight loss that HIV infection can cause.